katalon-studio/katalon-studio-github-action/README.md

-# Katalon Studio action test
+# Katalon Studio Github Action

 This action allows you to run KS test and with your test cases source codes.